-Elvan Tongal Assistant General Manager Brett Warfield Primary School Principal
+Elvan Tongal Head of School Brett WarfieldPrimary School Principal

 Our Founder

 Biography of our Founder, Dr. Ibrahim ARIKAN,

 Born in 1941 in the village of Salur in the province of Yozgat, Dr. Ibrahim ARIKAN was accepted on the basis of an examination into the Mimar Sinan Elementary School Teachers School, pursuing his goal to become an elementary school teacher.
 Following his academic success, he was selected to attend Ankara Teachers College.
 He graduated from the Faculty of Science, Department of Physics and Mathematics at Ankara Teachers College in 1968.
 Over the period 1968-1971, Ibrahim ARIKAN worked as an assistant in the Physics Department of Yıldız Technical University.